TritonDataCenter/rfd/rfd/0013/README.md

 With Alex (19 Jan 2016):

-- Consider having roles at the top-level or orgs to gate things like UpdateOrg.
+- Consider having roles at the top-level of orgs to gate things like UpdateOrg.
   The current proposal is that there is a set of org "owners" that have full access -- i.e. RBAC-y aperture eval isn't in the picture for UpdateOrg.